Nako, Himachal Pradesh: Nako lake

 Nako Lake, a small lake at elevation 3636 m in the Kinnaur district, is 103 km away from the district headquarter town of Reckong Peo.
 The lake is an integral part of the Nako village, which is created on the slopes of the Reo Purgyal mountain of the Srikhand range.
 During the evening twilight hours a very large number of birds flock the lake.
 There is a rock here which is believed to have the foot print of Padmasambhava., recording his visit to the area.
 A shrine has been built around this foot print and there is also stucco statue of Padmasambhava above it in addition to murals.
 The periphery of the lake has plantations of willow and poplar trees.
 The lake has boating facilities during the summer months and ice skating is practiced on the lake's surface which gets frozen during the winter months.

 Chango gompa

-Chango gompa, about a few km away from the Nako monastery on the road from Spiti, has a prayer wheel more than 500 years old, which measures about 3.5 m in diameter.
-It is made up of yak skin.
+Chango gompa, a few km away from the Nako monastery on the road from Spiti, has a prayer wheel more than 500 years old, which measures about 3.5 m in diameter.
+It is made of yak skin.

-Trails around Nako

-There are shepherd trails from Nako that lead to Chango, Hango and Tashigang village.
+Trekking trails

+There are numerous trekking trails from Nako leading to Chango, Hango and Tashigang villages, Reckong Peo in Satluj valley, Reo Purgyal mountain range, etc. A 6-day Nako-Hango-Reckong Peo trek, after a steep climb to the Hango Pass, trail descends to Leo (Liyo) on the south bank of the Spiti River where it crosses the river and climbs up to Nako.

+Transport

+Access to the village is from a branch road of 7 km from the NH-505.
+It is 117 km away from Kalpa.